 Aim.
-This tier aims to identify and capture the expected performance of the information system.
+Because the BPISS framework attempts to portray the way the functionality of the system will affect BP performance, this tier aims to identify and capture the expected performance of the information system.
+In Tier Two use case techniques were used to capture both, the functionality of the system and the way the system is expected to deliver that functionality (non-functional requirements).
 This tier aims to use the BPS model to identify other performance measurements that may have been overlooked in Tier Two.

 Activities and Techniques.
+IS non-functional requirements are those that describe how well the system delivers the functional requirements, in other words, how the system should behave.
+Professionals and academics advocate that non-functional requirements and organizational objectives are strongly related, therefore, non-functional requirements should always be captured considering the organizational context.
+The BPISS attempts to depict a specific type of non-functional requirements, namely performance requirements.
 The BPISS framework will use the BPS model develop in Tier One to identify performance requirements.
 To achieve this aim, BP and IS modelers should analyze those processes and activities that were considered to be affected by the proposed IS, previously identified in Tier Two.
 A closer analysis of the behavior of such processes and activities can provide useful information to identify other IS performance requirements that could have been overlooked using current IS modeling techniques.
-The IS functionality models developed in Tier Two should be complemented with the findings of this tier.
+The Use Case model developed in Tier Two should be complemented with the findings of this tier.

-6.3.
-Tier Four: Describe current IS functionality
+4.4 Tier Four: Describe Current IS Functionality